 We have a history of significant operating losses and anticipate continued operating losses for the foreseeable future.
-For the fiscal years ended December 31, 2020 and 2019, we incurred a net loss applicable to common stockholders of \$18.6 million and \$36.7 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$34.3 million.
-We expect to continue to incur substantial expenses without any corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize at least one of our product candidates.
-However, there can be no assurance we will be able to obtain regulatory approval for any of our product candidates.
-Even if we are able to obtain regulatory approval and subsequently commercialize our product candidates, there can be no assurance that we will generate significant revenues or ever achieve profitability.
+For the fiscal years ended December 31, 2021 and 2020, we incurred a net loss of \$31.0 million and \$18.6 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$65.3 million.
+We expect to continue to incur substantial expenses without any corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize at least one of our product candidates or enter into one or more commercial license agreements for our TFF platform.
+However, there can be no assurance we will be able to obtain regulatory approval for any of our product candidates or enter into a commercial license.
+Even if we are able to obtain regulatory approval and subsequently commercialize our product candidates or successfully license our TFF platform, there can be no assurance that we will generate significant revenues or ever achieve profitability.